RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Security&IAM_Roles.md

   - **roles/bigtable.reader** provides **read access to actual Bigtable data at the project or instance level via the Bigtable APIs**.
   - **roles/bigtable.viewer** only **allows viewing the Bigtable section** in the GCP Console UI.But **roles/bigtable.viewer does NOT grant permission to use the Bigtable client libraries or APIs to access any data**.

+### DataFlow and IAM
+  - **roles/dataflow.admin:** Gives permissions to create and manage jobs
+  - **roles/dataflow.developer**: Gives permissions to execute and modify jobs
+  - **roles/dataflow.viewer**: Gives permissions for read-only access to all Cloud Dataflow resources
+  - **roles/dataflow.worker**: Gives permissions to a Compute Engine service account to execute work units of a pipeline

 ### Encryption at Rest

 - Data at rest is encrypted by default in Google Cloud Platform.